SJoshBrown/numerical/pp3/readme.txt

 The points in the output file will be line separated.
 The components of each point and normal vector will be separated by whitespace in the format x y z nx ny nz.

+My only real problem when developing this was getting stuck with seemingly "almost" correct output.
+In the end I was slicing numpys eigenvector matrix incorrectly as I did not realize that the eigen vectors were stored as a column matrix.